EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 In process_

-This project was developed with basic tools and within a two weeks timeline.
-I focus in how to detect fake reviews using supervised learning with linguistic features only.
-The same model can also be implemented with a combination of behavioral and linguistic features by using supervised, unsupervised or semi-supervised learning techniques.
+This project was developed using basic tools and within a two weeks timeline.
+I focused in how to detect fake reviews using supervised learning with linguistic features only.
+For stage_2 the same model can also be implemented with a combination of behavioral and linguistic features by using supervised, unsupervised or semi-supervised learning techniques.

 Including a new dataset - web scraping yelp reviews directly from platform Yelp.com.